Glitch-Cloud-Code/Mega-Lorem-Ipsum/README.txt

 *Intellij IDEA
 *SQL database

+First you would need to set up the database and populate it with data.
+Script for that could be found in "../backend/db"

-First go to the ../backend/src/main/resources/ and edit application.properties file.
+Then go to the "../backend/src/main/resources" and edit application.properties file.
 You will need to change fileds listed below to match your database setup.
 *spring.datasource.url
 *spring.datasource.username